mozilla/subhub/README.md

 http://pydoit.org/

-`doit` comes from the idea of bringing the power of build-tools to execute any kind of task
+`doit` comes from the idea of bringing the power of build-tools to execute any kind of task The `doit` program is used to solve a dependency of tasks just like `make` does but written in `python` for easier writing and maintaining.
+It also has some capabilities that `make` does not.
+Visit the website above for more details.

 ## install requirements to run doit
 Either of the following commands should install the minimum requirements to run `doit` and load the `CFG`